Esri/arcgis-maps-sdk-java-samples/README.md

 ```

 ## Run the samples
+The samples need to be compiled before running them.
+Please refer to our [Develop your first map app](https://developers.arcgis.com/java/beta/guide/develop-your-first-map-app.htm) for instructions about using Eclipse or NetBeans to compile and run ArcGIS Java SDK projects.
+For convenience, we provide a [gradle](https://gradle.org/) build script to easily build and run any samples from a terminal prompt or from within an IDE that supports gradle.
+Please continue with the following sections if interested in using gradle build automation system to compile and run the samples.

+### Add SDK resources
 Once the samples have been forked/cloned locally to your machine you need to add the following from the SDK download to the sample project you forked/cloned.

 - Copy the contents of **JavaSDK100.0.0/ArcGISRuntime100.0.0/** to the root of your samples repo on disk, e.g. /[clone-dir]/arcgis-runtime-samples-java/.